infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ]
 ```

- <PropLink name="groupRenderStrategy">groupRenderStrategy="multi-column"</PropLink>, each group column is sortable by default if the column with the corresponding field is sortable.
+When <PropLink name="groupRenderStrategy">groupRenderStrategy="multi-column"</PropLink>, each group column is sortable by default if the column with the corresponding field is sortable.

  <Note>

- Both in single and multi group column render strategy, the <PropLink name="columns.sortable" /> property can be used to override the default behavior.
+In both single and multi group column render strategy, the <PropLink name="columns.sortable" /> property can be used to override the default behavior.

  </Note>